ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

 Notice that only the filesystem changes persist, not the running processes.
 So your tomcat7 service is no longer running.

+You can get around this by detaching from a running container--although when your container stops so do your services.

 Exit the container again.
 Now we'll run it again, but this time we'll forward port 8080 on the container, and we'll start tomcat7.

     docker run -i -t -p 8080 ITS_NAME /bin/bash